oxechicao/laravel_meeting/README.md

 ### Run tests

-Before it, make sure to run the migration to testing_pgsql database:
+Before do it, make sure to run the migration to testing_pgsql database:

 > php artisan migrate --database="testing_pgsql"